 Saddam was known to support and harbour terrorists.
 After 9/11 it was in America’s interest to come down hard on any regime that was friendly towards terrorists.
 This included Saddam’s Iraq.

-That America was suddenly prepared to take the bull by the horns must have scared the living daylights out of some tyrants in the Middle East and the invasion of Iraq immediately brought about one positive result: Colonel Gaddafi saw what might happen to himself if he continued to fund terrorism and hoard weapons of mass destruction so he came clean, gave up his anti-Western stance and was welcomed back into the international fold after decades as a pariah.
+That America was suddenly prepared to take the bull by the horns must have scared the living daylights out of some tyrants in the Middle East and the invasion of Iraq immediately brought about one positive result: Colonel Gaddafi saw what might happen to himself if he continued to fund terrorism and hoard weapons of mass destruction.
+He therefore came clean, gave up his anti-Western stance and was welcomed back into the international fold after decades as a pariah.

 America hoped that when it toppled Saddam and installed a democracy this would act as an example to the rest of the Middle East.
 America would then have good trading partners rather than having to deal with either evil tyrants or Islamic nutcases.
 This idea came from the men that were referred to as Neocons and their strategy was known as ‘nation-building’.
 They felt it was in everyone’s interest to create as many democracies as they could around the world since democracies are in general more peaceful and civilised than any other kind of -ocracy.

 Seeing what has happened to Egypt and Libya after the Arab Spring, the West is now reluctant to get too involved in Syria.
 On the one hand it doesn’t like tyrants like Assad and would like to help the would-be democrats.
 One the other hand there is no point in helping democrats if they immediately lose power to fundamentalist Muslims, men who really do pose a threat to the West.
-Faced with such a dilemma, I feel like Henry Kissinger when he said about the war between Iran and Iraq, ‘It’s a pity they can’t both lose’.
+Faced with such a dilemma it would be better just to stay out of things.

-America has learned lessons from Iraq and Afghanistan, namely, that it is nearly impossible to impose democracy on a people who little or no history of it.
-Americans completely underestimated the level of hatred between Sunni and Shia Muslims in Iraq and they now have no desire to station American soldiers for decades to come on Syrian soil.
+America has learned lessons from Iraq and Afghanistan and has discovered that it is nearly impossible to impose democracy on a people who have no history of it abd care little for it.
+Americans completely underestimated the level of hatred between Sunni and Shia Muslims in Iraq and they now have no desire to station American soldiers for decades to come in Iraq and Syria.
 American soldiers might be good at winning wars but they make poor policemen and this shouldn’t be their job.
 I don’t blame America at all for not wanting to repeat in Syria the mistakes of Iraq.

 Apart from that, intervening is a thankless task.
-It costs a lot of money and makes you unpopular with a section of your own population.
-The people of the country where you have intervened invariably want to blow you up if you didn’t get everything just right and the Left-wing media at home accuse you of war-mongering.
+It costs a lot of money, the Left-wing media at home accuse you of war-mongering and this makes you unpopular with a large section of your own population.
+The people of the country you have invaded invariably want to blow you up if you don’t manage to get everything working just as they’d like it.

 Be that as it may, if American soldiers can just keep the Islamic mercenaries and the crazies from the Shia and Sunni sects from destroying Iraq’s fledgling democracy then the whole enterprise stands a chance of being something more than just a hugely expensive waste of money and lives.

 If after making a list of reasons like the one above you still decide not to invade a country, then you will probably never invade anywhere.
-This will make you very popular with ‘The Pro-Saddam’s Continued Torture Movement’ and in the pages of the Guardian but you shouldn’t be surprised when the Saddams of this world or the non-state actors backed by Saddam and Iran, after having had time and space to organise, come-a-calling.
+This will make you very popular with ‘The Let Saddam Continue Torturing Movement’ and in the pages of the Guardian but you shouldn’t be surprised when the Saddams of this world or the non-state actors backed by Saddam and Iran, after having had time and space to organise, come to us.
 And when they do it might make 9/11 look like a walk in the park.
 Then even Guardian readers might wish we had crushed the terrorists coming out of the Middle East while we had the chance.

 There is another theory about why America invaded Iraq.
 It is a very straightforward idea.
 It is that invading other tribes is simply what men do and have always done.
 On this view, America invaded Iraq because it is a bully.

 I don’t think the facts back up this theory.
-Since the whole point of such tribal raids is to kill, rape, burn and steal and much as possible then America failed miserably if that was really what it was attempting.
+Since the whole point of such tribal raids is to kill, rape, burn and steal as much as possible then America failed miserably if that was its goal.
 America tried to keep Iraqi casualties to a minimum and after the invasion they poured billions of dollars of aid into Iraq.
 As far as I know, rape and wilful destruction are not among the accusations that have been levelled at American forces.
 This theory also fails to explain why America invaded Iraq rather than weaker countries like Kuwait and Oman.
 After all, don’t bullies pick on the weakest victims?

 3 years later.
 Here is a good article on the causes of the Iraq war by Victor David Hanson.